 The protection applies to all deposits belonging to an individual that are held with the same institution.
-For example, the protection applies to the accounts that are held by:
+For example, the protection applies to accounts that are held by:

-- you personally
+- you personally.

 - you and a sole proprietorship owned by you.
-A firm’s registration in the Registre des entreprises (REQ) This link will open in a new window contains information about its legal form A sole proprietorship does not create a legal person separate from its owner.
-The deposits of the sole proprietorship and those of its owner, even if they are made to separate accounts, are combined when calculating the maximum deposit protection amount
+A firm’s registration in the Registre des entreprises (REQ) This link will open in a new window contains information about its legal form.
+A sole proprietorship does not create a legal person separate from its owner.
+The deposits of the sole proprietorship and those of its owner, even if they are made to separate accounts, are combined when calculating the maximum deposit protection amount.

 - you personally and all the accounts for which you are the account owner.
 For example, if you’re the signatory on the transaction account (account owner) of an association, the association’s deposits and your deposits, even if they are made to separate accounts, are combined when calculating the maximum deposit protection.

 A legal person is constituted under a law and has a legal personality separate from that of its owner or owners.
-A firm’s registration in the REQ This link will open in a new window contains information about its legal form.
-Examples of legal persons include corporations constituted under a Québec law like the Business Corporations Act or cooperatives constituted under the Act respecting financial services cooperatives.
+An entreprise’s registration in the Registre des entreprises (REQ) This link will open in a new window contains information about its legal form.
+Examples of legal persons include companies constituted under a Québec law, including the Business Corporations Act, or cooperatives constituted under the Act respecting financial services cooperatives.
 There are also other forms of legal persons, such as non-profit organizations.

 Groups of persons